Dari-OS/spik4J/README.md

 ## Getting Started
+> [!Warning]
+> If you run the programm by just double clicking it you may have to close it by stopping its process

   1. **Download Spik4J**: Visit the [releases page](https://github.com/Dari-OS/spik4J/releases) to download the latest version of Spik4J or compile the project yourself.
   2. **Run Spik4J**: Run it via the terminal `java -jar path/spik4J.jar <api-key>`. (the api-key is optinal)
   3. **Enter the api key** If you haven't already entered the api key you'll have to do it now.

-> [!Warning]
-> If you run the programm by just double clicking it you have to close it by stopping its process

 ## Usage